MarcusArdenstedt/data_modeling_Marcus_Ericsson_DE24/exercises/exercise_0.md

 d)
-- A Customer can make one or sevral Rental
+- A Customer can makes one or sevral Rentals over time
-- Rental is linked to one and only one Customer
+- Each Rental is connected to one Customer
-- Rental can have one and only one Car
+- Eache Rental is for one Car
-- A Car can be Rental one or sevral time
+- Each Car can be in sevral rentals

 ---